ZL1RFF/asl3-aprs/README.md

 ### Step 3: Enable GPS module in rpt.conf

-While still on the same asterisk directory edit rpt.cond and make sure gps module on your rpt.conf is enabled
+While still on the same asterisk directory edit rpt.conf and make sure shared object module (app_gps.so )on your rpt.conf is loaded.

 ```bash
 nano rpt.conf